Previous Trip Analysis

 The track across Lake Alexandrina uses a direct line.
 The last marker seen was marker 72 which was fairly accurate for a direct path across and past Goolwa to the river mouth that I measured as 71.4 km.
 From the same point, a direct path to the river mouth via Tauwitchere Barrage (a self-operated lock) is 54.8 km and via the Ewe Island Barrage (portage and shallow if the lake is low) is 52.7 km, both will be marginally longer if done on a low tide.

 All of the markers are added to the map below.
 You need to zoom in to see all of these markers.
-These markers can be downloaded from the links below the map.
+A selection of these markers can be downloaded from the links below the map depending on what trip you are planning.